When a reporter of Freedom Radio Kano drew the attention of Governor Lamido to public

 Dapo Olorunyomi/EDITOR-IN-CHIEF/MANAGING DIRECTOR

-Dapo Olorunyomi is an award-winning reporter and editor with varied experience in Nigeria and internationally. he was one of the two only Nigerian past recipients of the International Editor of the Year Award, of the Freedom to Write from PEN (West) and of the National Association of Black Journalists Press Freedom Award.
+Dapo Olorunyomi is an award-winning reporter and editor with varied experience in Nigeria and internationally.
+He was one of the two only Nigerian past recipients of the International Editor of the Year Award.
+He has also won the Freedom to Write from PEN (West) and of the National Association of Black Journalists Press Freedom Awards.

-He was co-founder of The News magazine in Lagos and was enterprise editor at Next Newspapers and founder of the Wole Soyinka Centre for Investigative Journalism.
-He served as policy director and chief of staff of Nigeria’s Economic and Financial Crimes Commission from 2005 until he left the EFCC after Chairman Nuhu Ribadu’s dismissal in 2008.
+He was co-founder of The News magazine in Lagos; was enterprise editor at Next Newspapers, and founder of the Wole Soyinka Centre for Investigative Journalism.
+He served as director and chief of staff of Nigeria’s Economic and Financial Crimes Commission from 2005 until 2008, voluntarily resigning when the then EFCC Chairman, Nuhu Ribadu, was illegally dismissed in 2008.

-Mr. Olorunyomi worked as a journalist and human rights activist in during the military regime of Sani Abacha before moving to the United States, where he worked as the Nigeria Project Director for Freedom House.
+Mr. Olorunyomi worked as a journalist during the military regime of Sani Abacha before moving to the United States, where he worked, first, as Senior Fellow, Africa, at the Washington DC offices of Panos Institute, and later as the Nigeria Project Director for Freedom House.
 He returned to Nigeria in 2005 to work for the EFCC.
-He has won numerous awards for his work in journalism, including the PEN Freedom to Write Award in 1996 and the International Editors Award in 1995.
+He has won numerous awards for his work in journalism.

 Musikilu Mojeed/MANAGING EDITOR